light-and-ray/sd-webui-replacer/README.md

 > [!NOTE]
 > I've made a spiritual successor of Replacer: [Minimalistic-Comfy-Wrapper-WebUI](https://github.com/light-and-ray/Minimalistic-Comfy-Wrapper-WebUI).
-Use it to use the most recent models in a similar interface
+It has similar UI but it's  much stable and supports any models.
+See this discussion topic for details: [discussions/119](https://github.com/light-and-ray/sd-webui-replacer/discussions/119)

 # Replacer